Soweto uprising: Uprising

-On the morning of 16 June 1976, between 10,000 and 20,000 black students walked from their schools to Orlando Stadium for a rally to protest having to learn in Afrikaans in school.
+On the morning of 16 June 1976, between 3,000 and 20,000 black students walked from their schools to Orlando Stadium for a rally to protest having to learn in Afrikaans in school.
 Many students who later participated in the protest arrived at schools that morning without prior knowledge of the protest but agreed to become involved.
+This meant many parents were not aware of the intended action.
 The protest was planned by the Soweto Students' Representative Council's (SSRC) Action Committee, with support from the wider Black Consciousness Movement.
-Teachers in Soweto also supported the march after the Action Committee emphasized good discipline and peaceful actions.
+Teachers in Soweto also supported the march after the Action Committee emphasised good discipline and peaceful actions.

-Tsietsi Mashinini led students from Morris Isaacson High School to join up with others who walked from Naledi High School.
+At roughly 08h00, Tsietsi Mashinini led students from Morris Isaacson High School to join up with others who walked from Naledi High School.
 The students began the march, only to find out that police had barricaded the road along their intended route.
 The leader of the action committee asked the crowd not to provoke the police, and the march continued on another route and eventually ended up near Orlando High School.
 The crowd of between 3,000 and 10,000 students made its way towards the area of the school.
 Students sang and waved placards with slogans such as, "Down with Afrikaans", "Viva Azania" and "If we must do Afrikaans, Vorster must do Zulu".

-The police set their trained dog on the protesters, who responded by killing it.
-The police then began to shoot directly at the children.
+The police used tear gas, batons, and live ammunition as crowd control.
+The police set trained dogs on the protesters, who responded by killing one.
+The police then began to massacre the group, shooting indiscriminately at the students.